Madeleine Mayo

 Visual

-Specialities: Drawing, Painting, Printmaking, Recycling/upcylcing art projects, Sculpture, Zines
+Specialities: Drawing, Murals, Painting, Printmaking, Recycling/upcylcing art projects, Sculpture, Zines

 Contact Info